CPS-Innovation/cps-design-resources/app/views/community/README.md

 # Community

-The MOJ Design System is for everyone.
+The CPS Design System is for everyone.
 It has a strong community behind it.
 It includes the latest research, design and development to represent and be relevant for its users.

 Find out: